boychinov/modules/data_cleaner/README.md

 `DataCleaner` is a lightweight and chainable Python class for preprocessing and cleaning pandas DataFrames.
 It includes utilities for handling missing values, standardizing column names, formatting values, detecting and transforming data types, and exporting cleaned data.

 ## Features
-- ✅Missing value imputation (mean/median/mode/constant)
+- ✅ Missing value imputation (mean/median/mode/constant)
-- ✅Detection of numeric or string columns with missing values
+- ✅ Detection of numeric or string columns with missing values
-- ✅Winsorization and outlier detection
+- ✅ Winsorization and outlier detection
-- ✅Standardization of column names and string formats
+- ✅ Standardization of column names and string formats
-- ✅Boolean and binary conversion
+- ✅ Boolean and binary conversion
-- ✅Value casing (lower/upper/capitalize)
+- ✅ Value casing (lower/upper/capitalize)
-- ✅Duplicate and null threshold removal
+- ✅ Duplicate and null threshold removal
-- ✅Date parsing and conversion
+- ✅ Date parsing and conversion
-- ✅Export to Excel or CSV
+- ✅ Export to Excel or CSV
-- ✅Pipeline support for chaining methods
+- ✅ Pipeline support for chaining methods

 ##  Installation